• Skip to primary navigation

 6. Add dry ingredients.
 Slowly add the flour mixture until just mixed.
 Be careful to avoid overmixing, but ensure the mixture is entirely moist without dry spots.

 7. Scoop cookies.
-Dollop heaping mounds onto the cookie sheet.
+Dollop heaping mounds onto the cookie sheet using a 2 tablespoon cookie scoop.
 Ensure that all mounds are about two inches apart to keep the cheesecake cookies from expanding into each other while baking.
 Reapply cooking spray as needed.

 8. Bake.
 Bake until cookies are set.
 The cookies will not be brown but should be slightly cracked and springy when touched.